mbreinhold/ojweb-generate/README.md

 `Local.gmk` file; please see the `Makefile` for guidance.

+### Additional source forms

+Files ending in `.html` are copied verbatim to the output directory, dropping the `.html` suffix.

+Files ending in `.jpg`, `.png`, or `.svg` are copied verbatim to the output directory, preserving their suffixes.

 Output format
 -------------

+Each Markdown or HTML source file, `foo/bar.md` or `foo/bar.html`, produces an output file `foo/bar`, without the suffix.

 The output will contain a subtree map in the `_map` file, from which you can visit all the pages in the subtree.